twaldecker/twaldecker.github.com/_posts/2012-06-13-Fedora17-getopt-not-in-cstdlib.md

 layout: default
 ---

 In our current c++ program we used getopt for the argument processing.
 Compiling the program with Fedora16 was no problem.
-Today the code didn`t compile with Fedora17.
+Today the code didn't compile with Fedora17.
 The error was

 {% highlight sh %}
 thomas@thinky ~/FH/cs/3/cg/pr/3/Debug (git)-[master] % make